 Children demonstrate the ability to coordinate their small muscles in order to move and control objects.

-- Provide experiences and objects that promote fine-motor development
+- Strategies for interaction (21-36 months): Provide experiences and objects that promote fine-motor development

 Developmental Domain 4: Cognitive Development